Charlie Rich: Decline in activity and semi-retirement

-In 1979, Rich had moderate success with his singles, his biggest hit being a version of "Spanish Eyes" that entered the country top 20.
+In 1979, Rich had moderate success with his singles, his biggest hit being a version of "Spanish Eyes" that entered the country Top 20.
 He appeared as himself in the 1978 Clint Eastwood movie Every Which Way but Loose, performing "I'll Wake You Up When I Get Home".
-This song hit number three on the country charts in 1979 and was the last top-10 country single of his career.
-In 1980, he switched labels again to Elektra Records and that fall released a number-12 country single, "A Man Just Don't Know What a Woman Goes Through".
-One more top-40 hit followed, the Gary Stewart song "Are We Dreamin' the Same Dream" early in 1981.
+This song hit No. 3 on the country charts in 1979 and was the last Top 10 country single of his career.
+In 1980, he switched labels again to Elektra Records and that fall released a No. 12 country single, "A Man Just Don't Know What a Woman Goes Through".
+One more Top 40 hit followed, the Gary Stewart song "Are We Dreamin' the Same Dream" early in 1981.
 Also in 1981, he had a bit part in the movie Take This Job and Shove It, which yielded his last charted single, "You Made It Beautiful".
 Rich decided to remove himself from the spotlight, and for over a decade he lived off his investments in semi-retirement, only playing occasional concerts.

 In 1992, Rich emerged from his semi-retirement to release on Sire Records Pictures and Paintings, a jazzy album produced by journalist Peter Guralnick.
 It received positive critical reviews and restored Rich's reputation as a musician, but it was his last album.
-In 2016, a tribute album entitled Feel Like Going Home: The Songs of Charlie Rich was released by Memphis International Records.
+In 2016, a tribute album titled Feel Like Going Home: The Songs of Charlie Rich was released by Memphis International Records.
 Tom Waits, who was an opening act for Rich in the 1970s, mentions him in the song "Putnam County" from his album Nighthawks at the Diner with the lyric: "The radio's spitting out Charlie Rich...
 He sure can sing, that son of a bitch."